Impact-Site-Verification: 878a03ba-cc7e-4bcf-a1e7-407ca206d9f3

 Owens threw him out.
 Ruth charged the plate.

 Accounts differ on the details.
 The Globe reported that Ruth swung with both hands, missed with a left, and connected with a right behind Owens' left ear.
-The Baseball Hall of Fame's account says Ruth hit Owens in the head, behind his ear.
 Ruth's own autobiography gives a different sequence of events entirely.
-What everyone agrees on is that Ruth hit the umpire, was restrained by players and manager Jack Barry, and was dragged off the field with the help of several policemen.
+What everyone agrees on is that Ruth hit the umpire, players and manager Jack Barry restrained him, and police helped drag him off the field.
 Catcher Pinch Thomas, who had tried to get between Ruth and Owens, was also ejected.

 On Shore's first pitch, Morgan took off for second base.
 Agnew threw him out.
 Shore then retired the next 26 batters in order.
 No hits.
 No walks.
 No errors.
 No baserunner of any kind.

 The Red Sox won 4-0.
-Shore had faced 26 batters and recorded 27 outs (counting the caught stealing).
+Shore had faced 26 batters and recorded 27 outs, counting the caught stealing.
 For decades, the game was classified as a perfect game for Shore.
-In 1991, Major League Baseball's Committee on Statistical Accuracy reclassified it as a combined no-hitter, since Ruth had technically been the starting pitcher and had allowed a baserunner.
-Shore's accomplishment was downgraded on a technicality 74 years after the fact.
+In 1991, Major League Baseball's Committee for Statistical Accuracy reclassified it as a combined no-hitter, since Ruth had technically been the starting pitcher and had allowed a baserunner.
+The committee downgraded Shore's accomplishment on a technicality 74 years after the fact.

 Ruth was fined $100, suspended for ten days, and required to make a public apology.
 He went on to finish the season 24-13 with a 2.01 ERA.
 The following year, his manager started letting him play in the field on his non-pitching days, and Ruth began hitting home runs at a rate that nobody had ever seen before.
-Within three years, he was sold to the Yankees, and the greatest pitching career that never fully happened gave way to the greatest hitting career that ever did.
+Within three years, the Red Sox sold him to the Yankees, and the greatest pitching career that never fully happened gave way to the greatest hitting career that ever did.

 Ernie Shore pitched in the majors until 1920, finishing with a 65-43 record and a 2.47 ERA.
 He won three World Series games for the Red Sox.
 After baseball, he became the sheriff of Forsyth County, North Carolina, and served for 34 years.
 He is remembered almost exclusively for one game in which he was not supposed to pitch.